Basic installation

 $ pipx install ./klee

-If pipx install -e ./klee is used instead, it will be installed in ‘editable’ mode, meaning that any changes made to Klee will take effect the next time klee is invoked.
+If pipx install -e ./klee is used instead, it will be installed in ‘editable’ mode, meaning that any changes made to the source will take effect the next time klee is invoked.